RhinoDevel/cbmtapepi/README.md

 ## Project goals

-### Reached
+### Done

 - load and save PRG files for "all" Commodore 8-bit machines without the need for extra software on Commodore machine
-- use simplest way to built such an interface
-- use cheapest way to built such an interface
+- use simplest and cheapest way to built such an interface
 - use as few hardware components as possible

 ### To-do